 Caring for these bees takes plenty of time and attention, but that’s something that Jamie is honored to give them.
 “The health of the colony directly correlates to the quantity of honey produced,” he explained, “and the health of the hive and the longevity of its life.”

-Each hive has an average of three boxes called “supers.”
+Each hive has three boxes called “supers.”
 It’s from these supers that beekeepers will extract honey.
 Loose honey.
 And, although delivering loose honey to the guests at the Culinary Vegetable Institute can be a flavorful experience, it didn’t allow guests to see the source of the honey.